Unfriended

 Unfriended (originally titled Cybernatural) is a 2014 American screenlife supernatural horror film directed by Levan Gabriadze and produced by Timur Bekmambetov.
 Set on a computer screen, the film stars Shelley Hennig, Moses Storm, Renee Olstead, Will Peltz, Jacob Wysocki, and Courtney Halverson as six high school students in a Skype conversation which is haunted by a student, played by Heather Sossaman, who was bullied by them and killed herself.
 The film is told almost entirely through a screencast of a MacBook.

 The film premiered at the Fantasia International Film Festival on July 20, 2014, and was theatrically released by Universal Pictures in the United States on April 17, 2015.
-The film received mixed-to-positive reviews from critics and was a massive box-office success, grossing $62.9 million against a $1 million budget.
+The film received mixed reviews from critics but was a massive box-office success, grossing $62.9 million against a $1 million budget.
 A stand-alone sequel, Unfriended: Dark Web, was released in 2018.